omise/omise-go/README.md

 client.APIVersion = "2015-11-06"
 ```

-It is highly recommended to set this version to the current version you're using.
+It is highly recommended to set this version to the current version that you are using.
 You can
 learn more about this feature in our [versioning guide](https://docs.opn.ooo/api-versioning).

-# LICENSE
+# License

 See [LICENSE][2] file.